Lykr/JavaLearning/README.md

-# FindJobs
+# JavaLearning

-Some key points about CS/SE.
+Some key points about Java.